 Trained dogs (or sometimes cats) and their equally trained and screened handlers make rounds on hospital units, checking with nursing staff and patients to see if a patient would be interested in a visit.
-Patients can request a visit through their nurse or, at Harrison Medical Center, can contact Integrative Health to schedule a visit at 360-744-4924.
+Patients can request a visit through their nurse or, at St. Michael Medical Center, can contact Integrative Health to schedule a visit at 360-744-4924.

 Health benefits of animals

 Recent studies show the health benefits of having animals in our lives.
 Interacting and building relationships with animals can help lower blood pressure and cholesterol levels among pet owners and reduce loneliness among people in long-term care facilities.

 What is animal-assisted therapy (AAT)?

 Also referred to as pet therapy, AAT uses interaction with animals to help people cope with and recover from a variety of health conditions.

 Our animal-assisted activities bring dogs and cats into the hospital to spend time with our patients.
 Goals of the program include:

 - Providing an incentive for patients to return home to their own pets

 - Taking patients’ minds off their illness or injury